-The Consultant will follow the work plan and the time schedule agreed with the APAD Working Group on Common Challenges and Cooperation mechanisms in undertaking the contract assignment and will;
+The consultant will follow the work plan and the time schedule agreed with the APAD Emergency Preparedness Working Group supported by AWF and IUCN in undertaking the contract assignment and will:

-- 1. Determine an appropriate methodology in consultations with the APAD Working Group on Addressing Common Challenges and Cooperation Mechanisms. - 2.
-Work closely with the APAD Working Group on Addressing Common Challenges and Cooperation Mechanisms. - 3.
+- 1. Determine an appropriate methodology in consultations with the APAD Working Group on Emergency Preparedness. - 2.
+Work in close collaboration with the APAD Working Group on Emergency Preparedness. - 3.
 Undertake the collection of all required data/information from various sources. - 4.
-Work with the APAC Secretariat to facilitate collection of the data/information with required official letters and contacts with (a) focal person(s) wherever needed.
+Work with the APAC Secretariat to facilitate the collection of the data/information with required official letters and contacts with focal person(s) wherever required. - 5.
+Undertake a review, assessment and judgment of the data/information in close consultation with the APAD Working Group on Emergency Preparedness.

-- 5. Undertake a review, assessment, and judgment of the data/information in close consultation with the APAD Working Group on Addressing Common Challenges and Cooperation Mechanisms. - 6.
-Facilitate coordination of the stakeholder consultations.
+6. Facilitate coordination of the stakeholder consultations.